mathurin186/CKS-Study-Guide/README.md

 spec:
   runtimeClassName: gvisor
 ```
-Note: When applying gvisor runtime to a pod and the edit is not taking, either gvisor is not configured correctly or you are applying in the wrong spec.
+Note: When applying gvisor runtime to a deployment and the edit is not taking, either gvisor is not configured correctly or you are applying in the wrong spec.
 Look again.

 ## Supply Chain Security
 ### Trivy Scanning Engine
 * Aqua (boooooo), developed a free image scanner for anyone to use.
 Best to understand the syntax of container scanning with this bad boy:

+To begin, make your life easier with the command below to pull the image faster than kubectl edit.
+$ k get pod -oyaml | grep image:

 Ensure the tool is installed on your machine with:
 $ trivy --v